noawe-boi/NoahsObsidianSync/Entrepreneur documentary (the new hustle).md

-Justin dry co founder and joint ceo of winomofo (wine guy)
+Justin dry co founder and joint CEO of vinomofo (wine guy)
-- .
-Guy with long hair
+- Guy with long hair
 - Qwoff wine?
+- they wanted to make wine for everyone (so you didnt have to be a professional)
 - Started making wine tasting videos that were very casual.
 - Oppurtinuty: They came up with Quoff wine reviews, 2 years in they werent making money, became content creators and made wine videos.
 - They saw the oppurtinity to travel around australia and make their wine videos